 You could also use this space to highlight another aspect of your experience.
 Options include describing a situation at work or in your extracurricular activities.
 Perhaps you have a fantastic leadership experience you want to discuss.
-Or, a learning experience not covered in essay one.
+Or a learning experience not covered in essay one.

 Many candidates can write about a specific improvement since your last application, such as a promotion, improved GMAT, or increased responsibilities or experience.
-Georgetown is also interested in the less tangible improvements, like a revised career goal, personal growth, or an increase in maturity.
+Georgetown is also interested in the less tangible improvements, like a revised career goal, personal growth, or increased maturity.
 Make sure you can make the case that you are now ready for a McDonough MBA and that any new development has only strengthened your resolve.